-- The program must be sensitive about how it communicates with participants about their rights to privacy and confidentiality and the program's protection of those rights. - The program should emphasize data security in the procurement of third-party administrator. - Consider requiring security features including fraud alerts and two-step authentication in order for participants to access online accounts. - The program should seek safeguards against federal subpoena of personal information of participants to the extent possible under federal law.
+- The program should emphasize data security in the procurement of third-party administrator. - Consider requiring security features including fraud alerts and two-step authentication in order for participants to access online accounts. - The program should seek safeguards against federal subpoena of personal information of participants to the extent possible under federal law.